Restrainite/restrainite.github.io/README.md

 ## Beta Release

-We are currently polishing up the mod and expect a release within January 2025.
+We are currently polishing up the mod and expect a release on Friday, 24th January 2025.

 ## Download